JamesRandall/Simple-Paging-Grid/README.md

 dataFunction    |Data can be sourced from a function dataUrl         |If you want to fetch pages of data dynamically from a web server then the URL for the data source should be supplied via this property.
-See below. headerTemplates |*(Optional)* By default Simple Paging Grid just places column name into each header cell however if you want to get more funky than that, for example to include a button, then you can render the contents using Mustache (see below). initialSortOrder|*(Optional)* The name of the column the grid is initially sorted by.
+See below. headerTemplates |*(Optional)* By default Simple Paging Grid just places column name into each header cell however if you want to get more funky than that, for example to include a button, then you can render the contents using Mustache (see below). initialSortColumn|*(Optional)* The name of the column the grid is initially sorted by.
 If unspecified then the data has its natural sort order. minimumVisibleRows|*(Optional)* If the data source supplies less rows than this value then the grid is padded out with empty rows until a minimum number of rows are viewable.
 If set to the pageSize then this stops the grid from changing size during loading from a URL.
 Defaults to 10. numberOfPageLinks|*(Optional)* If showing page numbers this is the maximum number of page links to show.
 Defaults to 10. pageSize        |*(Optional)* The size of each page, defaults to 10.